 Faunal Associations: According to observations of Müller (1873/1883) in Germany, the nectar and pollen of the flowers attract honeybees, Halictid bees, Sphecid wasps, and various flies.
 Observed fly visitors include: Soldier flies, Syrphid flies, Thick-headed flies, Flesh flies (Sarcophaga spp.), Blow flies (Lucilia spp.), Dung flies (Scatophaga spp., Sepsis spp.), and Anthomyiid flies.
 The caterpillars of the butterfly Lycaena dorcas (Dorcas Copper) feed on the foliage of Shrubby Cinquefoil, while the caterpillars of the moth Scopula limboundata (Large Lace Border) eat the flowers.
 Another insect that feeds on Shrubby Cinquefoil is the flea beetle Macrohaltica caurina.
 With the exception of goats, hoofed mammalian herbivores don't browse on this shrub to any significant extent.

 Photographic Location: A roadside garden in Champaign, Illinois.

-Comments: Another scientific name of this species is Potentilla fruticosa.
-While the floral structure of Shrubby Cinquefoil resembles that of the various Potentilla spp.
-(Cinquefoils), the latter are non-woody plants with smaller flowers (¼¾" across).
-Another species, Sibbaldiopsis tridentata (Three-Toothed Cinquefoil), is a low woody plant with small white flowers; it more closely resembles a Fragaria sp.
-(Wild Strawberry) than Shrubby Cinquefoil.
+Comments: Other scientific names for this species includes Potentilla fruticosa and Pentaphylloides floribunda.
+While the floral structure of Shrubby Cinquefoil (Dasiphora fruticosa) resembles that of the various cinquefoil species (Potentilla spp.), the latter are non-woody plants with smaller flowers (¼–¾" across).
+Another species, Three-toothed Cinquefoil (Sibbaldiopsis tridentata), is a low woody plant with small white flowers; it more closely resembles a wild strawberry (Fragaria sp.) than Shrubby Cinquefoil.